kmcphillips/twilio-rails/README.md

 A phone call has many `Response` records.
 Each interaction with the caller is a response, which is also mutable and lifecycle managed.
 Responses are stored in order and are the log of every step of the phone call.
 Responses contain user input, if any was asked for, such as digit presses, voice input, and transcriptions.

 An `SMSConversation` is the record of a series of SMS messages exchanged with a phone caller.
 Each conversation has many `Message` records, flagged as either inbound or outbound.
 The full contents of the messages are stored in in the DB.
 Messages are handled based on responders, discussed in detail below.

+Any and all of these models can be extended with extra fields and any logic required by the implementing application.
+They can also be named differently and configured in the initializer.

 ### Phone trees